AutodeskGames/stingray-docs/source/interactive_help/animation/blend_shapes/create_blend_shapes.md

 2. Click **Import**.

 	  When you initially import your object, the animation you applied in your DCC tool is not visible.
-You can add your animation in Stingray using an animation controller.
-See ~{ View animated blend shape targets in Stingray }~.
+You can add your animation in the interactive editor using an animation controller.
+See ~{ View animated blend shape targets }~.

 ---
 Related topics:
 - ~{ Inspect blend shapes }~
-- ~{ View animated blend shape targets in Stingray }~
+- ~{ View animated blend shape targets }~
 ---